 It is best to do a little research and see what the average cost of a wedding is these days.
-Call around and see what wedding prices are per vendor too for the area you are considering for the wedding.
+Call around and see what wedding prices are per supplier too for the area you are considering for the wedding.
 This will help you establish a more accurate wedding budget.

 Deciding What YOUR Wedding Will Cost

 Now that you have some research under your belt, you can start to think about how much your own wedding is likely to cost.
 First, you will want to think of a number you are comfortable with paying.

 Then, you need to decide how much of your money will go to certain portions of the weddings.
 Most couples have 40 to 70 percent of their wedding budget devoted to just the reception – which is easily the most expensive portion of any wedding.
 The rest of the budget goes toward everything else, including the ceremony, dress, rentals, officiant, etc. If the reception is not important to you, you can spend less of the budget there.

 Decide Who is Paying and How Much They Are Paying

 Who is paying for your wedding?
 While you know the average cost of a wedding, it does not mean you have that kind of money.

 Sit down with your fiance and discuss where the money is coming from.
 Are you both taking on the cost or will family help out?
 If you and your fiance are the ones paying for the wedding, you need to be realistic and think about your future – not just the wedding.

 There is no point in taking out loans or putting yourself into debt just for the wedding – after all, starting a marriage off with a significant debt due isn’t a great way to start.